keshavos/generator-angularjs-cordova/README.md

 $ yo angularjs-cordova:angular-service <service-name>
 ```

-The sub-generator will ask you for the module name under which you would like to create your new service, and will create a new AngularJS service file in that module's **services** folder.
+The sub-generator will ask you for the module name and the type of service you would like to create.
+This will then create the chosen type of service under the selected module.